 - ConnectiCare is a managed care company that provides Medicare Advantage (Part C) plans to Connecticut residents.

-- These plans offer in-network providers throughout Connecticut and even in some neighboring states.
+- These plans work with in-network providers throughout Connecticut and even in some neighboring states.

-- Every ConnectiCare Part C plan covers as least as much as original Medicare plus some extras, including prescription drug, dental, and vision coverage.
+- Every ConnectiCare Part C plan covers as least as much as original Medicare, plus some extras like prescription drug, dental, and vision coverage.

 ConnectiCare is a managed care company and subsidiary of New York–based healthcare insurer, EmblemHealth.
 It offers Medicare Advantage (Part C) plans to people who live in Connecticut.